Here is where we lay out everything you need to know about UTI antibiotics. If you’ve ever googled questions like…

 If you’ve ever read the leaflet that comes with your UTI antibiotics, you will know there are many side effects that can occur with antibiotic use.
 Certain people react to certain antibiotics, and some antibiotics are much more likely to cause side effects than others.

-Side Effects Of Common Antibiotics Recommended To Treat Uncomplicated UTI
+Side Effects Of Common Antibiotics Used To Treat Uncomplicated UTI

 |Trimethoprim–sulfamethoxazole (Bactrim, Septra)||3 days||Fever, rash, photosensitivity, neutropenia, thrombocytopenia, anorexia, nausea and vomiting, pruritus, headache, urticaria, Stevens–Johnson syndrome, and toxic epidermal necrosis|